 Joseph is the twelfth child of Jacob and the first son of Rachel; he was the last child born in Paddan Aram.
-The NIV bible says the name means “may He add” Rachel was believing to have another son.
+The NIV Bible says the name means “may He add” Rachel believed to have another son.
 He is the first-born son of the “loved” wife and it showed when he met Esau; Rachel and Joseph were in the back far away from the first attack (Genesis 33:2).

 Genesis 49:22 “Joseph is a fruitful vine, a fruitful vine near a spring,

 whose branches climb over a wall.
 23 With bitterness archers attacked him; they shot at him with hostility.
 24 But his bow remained steady, his strong arms stayed limber, because of the hand of the Mighty One of Jacob, because of the Shepherd, the Rock of Israel, 25 because of your father’s God, who helps you, because of the Almighty, who blesses you with blessings of the heavens above, blessings of the deep that lies below, blessings of the breast and womb.
 26 Your father’s blessings are greater than the blessings of the ancient mountains, than the bounty of the age-old hills.
 Let all these rest on the head of Joseph, on the brow of the prince among his brothers.
 (NIV)

 Jacob and Moses in their blessings pretty much gave it all to Joseph and his children.
 I really don’t have a lot to say about Joseph because I think every pastor has at least two Joseph sermons.
 He has all kind of types and shadows from being a type of Jesus to a picture of blessing and faithfulness in hard times.